Pacific Treefrog Silhouette Natural History of the Pacific Treefrog

 puddle Pond

-A shallow puddle in Napa County, CA, where Pacific treefrogs bred.
+A shallow puddle in Napa County, CA, where Pacific Chorus Frogs bred.
 In February this puddle was full of eggs.
-However, it dried long before any of the treefrog tadpoles could escape the puddle by metamorphosing.
+However, it dried long before any of the tadpoles could escape the puddle by metamorphosing.

 An ephemeral pond in Napa County, CA, where Pacific treefrogs breed.
 This photo was taken in February when the pond was at its deepest.
-Predators of pacific treefrogs at this pond include predaceous diving beetles, giant water bugs, and garter snakes.
+Predators of Pacific Chorus Frogs at this pond include predaceous diving beetles, giant water bugs, and garter snakes.

 Fish Pond